 A huge chunk of subscribers—about 35%—decide whether or not to open your email based on the subject line alone.
 Salesforce reports that after the sender name, the subject line has the biggest impact on whether an email is opened or not.
 So the first step to getting readers to open your survey invitation emails is to put some thought, planning and testing into your subject line.

-Here are some examples of survey subject headlines in our inbox.
+Here are some examples of survey invitation email subject lines in our inbox.
 Based on what you see, are there any survey invitation emails you would open?

-A good rule of thumb is to keep your subject line short.
-Most mobile devices only display the first six or seven words of a subject line, so using a short subject line is critical to getting your message across (but don’t forget to optimize preheader text!).
-Data from Retention Science, a marketing data company, shows that subject lines with ten words or less tend to have higher open rates.
+When it comes to survey invitation email subject lines, a good rule of thumb is to keep your subject line short.
+Most mobile devices only display the first six or seven words of a subject line, so using a short subject line is critical to get your message across.

-Most of the subject lines from the invitation emails we received are transparent; it’s pretty clear from the subject line that a survey is enclosed.
-Those who are offering an incentive, like Klean Kanteen and Anthropologie, present that information in the subject line, too—a smart move for encouraging opens.
+Most of the subject lines from the invitation emails we received are transparent, making it pretty clear that a survey is enclosed.
+Those offering an incentive, like Klean Kanteen and Anthropologie, present that information in the subject line, too—a smart move for encouraging opens.
 Many of these messages also include “you” or “your” in the subject line, making it evident that the message is all about engagement.

-One subject line that stands out is in the form of a question, from the city recommendation guide InsideHook NY, a city recommendation guide for men: “Are you happy with your job?”, followed by snappy preheader text (“Prove it.”) that’s perfectly on-brand.
+One subject line that stands out is in the form of a question, from the city recommendation guide InsideHook NY.
+“Are you happy with your job?” reads the subject line, followed by snappy preheader text (“Prove it.”) that’s perfectly on-brand.

-Takeaway: When crafting your subject line, think about keeping it simple, differentiating yourself from other invitations, and intriguing your audience.
+Main takeaway: When crafting your subject line, think about keeping it concise, differentiating yourself from other invitations and intriguing your audience.

-When you stick to a single message in your email—one that’s reiterated in the subject line, images, content, and call-to-action—it’s more likely to sink in.
+When you stick to a single message in your survey email—one that’s reiterated over and over in the subject line, images, content and call-to-action—it’s more likely to sink in.